 Our commitment to protecting the environment and our communities starts with operational safety.
-Eastman has extensive documented processes and procedures to prevent potential incidents from occurring and if they do occur, to reduce their impact.
+Eastman has extensive, documented processes and procedures to prevent incidents from occurring and, if they do occur, to reduce their impact.

-To do so, we engage in risk management on a daily basis — from design and construction through start-up and operation, to maintenance and training.
+We engage in risk management every day — from design and construction to start-up and operation to maintenance and training.
 We measure performance, conduct audits, investigate accidents and improve conditions and behaviors.
 It’s an ongoing process that requires highly skilled people and continuous monitoring and testing of equipment and management systems.
 Assessing risks and finding ways to reduce them is our first responsibility to our employees and our communities.

 We maintain our process safety programs based on the principle that our facilities are safe if they are designed according to sound engineering practices and built, operated and maintained properly.
-Our comprehensive process safety program includes the following layers of protection:
+Our comprehensive process safety program includes these layers of protection:

-Management of change: A documented process utilized at each chemical handling site that is used to evaluate any potential hazards associated with process-related changes
+Management of change: a documented process used at each chemical handling site that is used to evaluate potential hazards associated with process-related changes

-Chemical safety testing: A laboratory analysis of chemicals before their use to identify any potentially hazardous properties
+Chemical safety testing: a laboratory analysis of chemicals before their use to identify potentially hazardous properties

-Management leadership and commitment: At every chemical handling site, there is a committee responsible for process safety whose mission is to help ensure the systematic evaluation and control of hazards associated with reactive, flammable and toxic materials at the site
+Management leadership and commitment: At every chemical handling site, a committee is responsible for process safety whose mission is to help ensure the systematic evaluation and control of hazards associated with reactive, flammable and toxic materials

 National Fire Protection Association (NFPA).
-This connection maintains a high level of expertise within the organization to meet the company's process safety goals.
+This connection maintains a high level of expertise in the organization to meet the company's process safety goals.

-As an active member of the American Chemistry Council (ACC) for 25 years, Eastman contributed to the ACC’s recently completed review of Responsible Care, including the addition of new process safety codes.
-The codes, which are an extension of what Eastman is already doing, are designed to enable companies to better identify, prioritize and mitigate any hazards or vulnerabilities in their processes and better share information about such risks to promote and enable safe practices in all of their operations.
+An active member of the American Chemistry Council (ACC) for 25 years, Eastman contributed to the ACC’s review of Responsible Care®, including the addition of new process safety codes.
+The codes, which are an extension of what Eastman already does, are designed to enable companies to better identify, prioritize and mitigate hazards or vulnerabilities in their processes and better share information about such risks to promote and enable safe practices in all of their operations.